Incarceration of women in the United States: Barriers to reentering society

 The struggle of addiction whether it be alcohol or drug abuse along with mental health issues are considered the three major factors that influence the success of women's transition back into the community.
 Women tend to take out their anger on themselves and in a self-mutilating or abusive way.
 Mood disorders, such as depression or anxiety, are seen to be more common among women than men.
 A study from 1990 found that 19 percent of women who suffer from depression, 31 percent of women who suffer from phobic disorders, and 7 percent of women that suffer from panic disorder also struggled with alcohol abuse.
 Women who have been released from prison face the struggle against addiction and could end up losing their children because of it.

-In order for women to successfully transition back into society, they must begin this preparation process at the beginning of their sentence.
+For women to successfully transition back into society, they must begin this preparation process at the beginning of their sentence.
 Although this is recommended, inmates tend to not have any preparation before being placed back into the community.
-All of the released women have tasks they must complete in order to re-establish a place in society and in order to stay out of trouble.
+All of the released women have tasks they must complete to re-establish a place in society and to stay out of trouble.
 These are things such as, follow parole regulations, provide health care for themselves and/or their families, become financially stable, obtain employment, and find a safe place to live, all while possibly battling addiction.
 Without support from the community, women under these circumstances tend to fall back into drugs or criminal activity.